treetrum/next-wordpress-starter/README.md

 ### NextJS setup

 - Create a `.env` file in the root of the project with a WORDPRESS_URL variable pointing the base url of your wordpress install
+- Update the tsconfig.json file to include the correct path to your graphql schema (can be a URL)

 ## Features